RobbingDaHood/my_little_rpg/README.md

 This is a game coded in rust.
 It is:
 1. Turn based: Nothing happens before you execute a command.
 As a result of a command a lot can change.
 2. Role playing game: There is a focus on character development and defeating obstacles.
-3. Command line interface based: You execute commands to the game from a command line and recives all input back again to the command line.
+3. Command line interface based: You execute commands to the game from a command line and receives all input back again to the command line.

 So it is a Command line interface based Turn based role playing game: CLIT RPG :)